conversationai/conversationai-moderator/README.md

 All settings can be overridden via environment variables.

-Of particular note, the following have no sensible defaults, and must be set in the enviromnent before anything will work.
+Of particular note, the following have no sensible defaults, and must be set in the environment before anything will work.

 * `DATABASE_NAME`: The MySQL database name, e.g., 'os_moderator'.
 * `DATABASE_USER`: The MySQL database user, e.g., 'os_moderator'.
 * `DATABASE_PASSWORD`: The MySQL database password.
 * `GOOGLE_CLIENT_ID`: Google OAuth API client id.
 * `GOOGLE_CLIENT_SECRET`:  Google OAuth API secret.
-* `MODERATOR_FLAVOR`: What flavor of the moderator to run.

 To get values for the `GOOGLE_CLIENT_*` parameters, create an OAuth2.0 Client ID entry for your app in the [Google API console](https://console.developers.google.com/apis/credentials).
 Set the Authorised redirect URI to `http://localhost:8080/auth/callback/google`.
 (Replace localhost with the address of your server if you are not running locally.)

-The `MODERATOR_FLAVOR` setting controls how the moderator interacts with the outside world.
-We support the current flavors

-* `youtube`: Moderator will be used to moderate YouTube comments.

-If `MODERATOR_FLAVOR` is not set, then we assume that comments will be pushed (and determinations pulled) by an external entity, e.g., the `bootstrap_reviews.py` script.

 In a production setting, you'll also have to set the following: